spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/support/support-global-groups/groups/ginkgo/index.html.md

  - Do you put the toilet paper on the roll so that the paper comes from over the roll or under the roll?
  - Nutella – with or without butter underneath?

+### APAC Sync Call

+ The APAC Ginkgo team hosts an end-of-week sync call in the *Ginkgo Zoom Room*, held on Fridays at 03:30 UTC.
+The structure is free-form, so can be used for one or more of the following:

+ - Ticket/Crush Sessions
+ - Week In Review
+ - Social Call
+ - Ginkgo Group Retrospective (if planning, it is recommended to invite a manager to facilitate as a coach/mentor on the call)

+The meeting chair is rotated between available Ginkgo team members, and the call is available to all GitLab team members to join in and participate!
+Further details can be found in the GitLab Support shared calendar.

 ### Slack

 #### Slack notifications